kurotetsuka/papers/src/turing_criticism.md

 single game, and the few techniques that can be applied to multiple games are slow and shallow.
-A few new contenders with great potential include the cortical learning algorithm (CLA), hierarchical temporal memory (HTM), and various deep learning and belief neural nets.
+A few new contenders with great potential include the cortical learning algorithm (CLA), hierarchical temporal memory (HTM), and various deep learning and deep belief neural nets.
 Still, the main challenge with such mechanisms remains their programming.

 ## 5.0 Additions {#additions}